 - The fee for participation in the orchestra will be €200.

-- Subject to confirmation of funding, IYBO will provide daytime meals to participants.
+- IYBO will provide daytime meals to participants.

-- Extra-curricular activities will be arranged on some days after the course.
+- Extra-curricular activities may be arranged on some days after the course.

-- It is hoped to provide all string players the loan of a period instrument for the duration of the course.
-If not possible, gut strings and Baroque bows will be provided.
+- It is hoped to provide all string players with the loan of a period instrument for the duration of the course.
+If this is not possible, gut strings and Baroque bows will be provided.

 - Flute players will be provided with the use of a period instrument in advance of the course.
 Subject to budget, advance tuition on the specifics of playing the period instrument will be provided.

-- Application to IYBO is open to players of violin, viola, cello, double bass / violone, harpsichord, lute, theorbo, oboe and flute.
+- Application to IYBO is open to players of violin, viola, cello, double bass / violone, harpsichord, lute, theorbo, oboe, bassoon and flute.

-- Entry to the IYBO is by application form and audition.
-Auditions will be offered on the basis of information provided in the application form and all applicants may not be auditioned.
+- Entry to the IYBO is by video submission and application form.
+Places will be offered on the basis of information provided in the application form, on video submissions and also, potentially, on communication with teachers.

 - Applications are by online form here.